JPA Frequently Asked Questions

 8. What if a federal permit is also required?

-If the proposed activity is in Section 10 Waters (Great Lakes, Lake St. Clair, large navigable waters) a copy of the permit application will be sent to the Detroit District Office, US Army Corps of Engineers for processing at the federal level at the time staff determined it to be administratively complete. (www.lre.usace.army.mil/ or call 313-226-2218).
+If the proposed activity is in Section 10 Waters (Great Lakes, Lake St. Clair, large navigable waters) a copy of the permit application will be sent to the Detroit District Office, US Army Corps of Engineers for processing at the federal level. (www.lre.usace.army.mil/ or call 313-226-2218).
 Outside of Section 10 Waters, if the permit application requires federal review due to impact, it will be sent to the US Environmental Protection Agency for comment.

 9. Is there other information available to assist me in putting together a complete application?